christabor/flask_jsondash/docs/config.md

 (Note: :heavy_exclamation_mark: = required, :no_entry_sign: = not user specified, :heavy_check_mark: = optional)

+**layout** - [*Stringe*] / auto-generated :no_entry_sign:

+The type of layout - either "freeform" or "grid".
+This is automatically generated, so you don't need to edit it.

 **date** - [*String/Date*] / auto-generated :no_entry_sign:

 The date for the schema.
 This is automatically generated, so you don't need to edit it.